Making Safety a Priority

 - Wear a helmet – Statistics have shown that wearing a DOT-approved safety helmet can save lives and reduce risks of serious injuries, including brain injuries.
 Researchers from the National Highway Traffic Safety Administration (NHTSA) have found that helmets decreased the risk of death by nearly 40% and head injuries by almost 70%.

 - Ride sober – Crash data reports that drug and alcohol impairment plays a role in many preventable motorcycle wrecks.
 Just as any rider would expect motorists to drive sober, they too should obey the law and never ride under the influence.
 Riding impaired is a negligent act that puts riders and others around them at risk of suffering harm.

 Tips for Motorists

-Drivers of motor vehicles also have a responsibility to operate their vehicles safely, especially when around motorcycle riders.
+Drivers of motor vehicles also have a responsibility to operate their vehicles safely, especially near motorcycle riders.
 Here are a few ways motorists can safely share the road:

 - Share the road – Motorcyclists are motor vehicles with the same right to the road.
-As a motorist, you should share the road with riders by providing them with enough following distance and space when passing, and the same rights as you would give any motorist.
+As a motorist, you should share the road with riders by providing them with enough following distance and space when passing and the same rights you would give any motorist.

 Negligence & Preventable Accidents